SmitasinPharit/Market-Insight/README.md

-# Getting Started with Create React App
+# Market Insight

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was developed using React and utilizes Finnhub API to fetch real-time and historical stock data alongside the Recharts library for data visualization.

 ## Available Scripts